Singapore Gamma Knife Centre

 The Singapore Gamma Knife Centre is a medical facility specialising in gamma knife radiosurgery.

 History

 Construction of the Singapore Gamma Knife Centre was funded by the Health Corporation of Singapore (HCS) and the Singapore Technologies Precision Engineering (STPE).
-The project was the first of its kind in Southeast Asia, and the budget totalled to some ten million dollars.
+The project was the first of its kind in Southeast Asia, and the budget totalled to around ten million dollars.
 The centre's official opening ceremony was held on 5 March 1996, although surgeries at the centre only began on 27 November 1996.
 As it did not involve incision of the brain, the public welcomed the introduction of gamma knife radiosurgery to Singapore.

 Operations

 The facility is based in the Balestier Road-based ParkwayHealth Day Surgery & Medical Centre.
 An independent medical centre, any member of the public, local or foreigner, is entitled to make use of it.
 The centre promotes itself as "Asia's leading gamma knife centre" and "the only gamma knife facility in Singapore".